lyokoth/mirror-move/README.md

 ```/battle```

-- AI that can battle you in the server (may be a seperate repo)
+- Allows Discord users to request the AI to battle them on showdown